 - Vampire-Yam and eventually The Vampire itself, are killed when the heroes set them afire.

 - Our Vampires Are Different

-- Spin-Off: Lam Ching Ying would also star in several films with similiar plot such as Encounters of the Spooky kind and Crazy Safari.
+- Spin-Off: Lam Ching Ying would also star in several films with similar plot such as: Encounters of the Spooky kind and Crazy Safari.